 The Independent Undergraduate Research in the Humanities (IURH) program offers qualified Harpur College students the opportunity to pursue an independent research project in or about a topic relevant to the humanities (academic disciplines and interdisciplinary programs that study the stories, ideas, words, and symbols that have been and are being used by people to give meaning to, make sense of, and apprehend some aspect of the human experience and human condition).
-Students in the program work both in a seminar and with a Binghamton faculty mentors as they develop their ideas, pursue their research, write a paper, and prepare and present in a poster board session.
+Students in the program work both in a seminar and with a Binghamton faculty mentors as they develop their ideas, pursue their research, write a paper, and prepare and present in a poster session.

 Louis Stokes Alliance for Minority Participation (LSAMP)

-LSAMP is an intellectual community of undergraduate engineering and science scholars dedicated to the educational and professional development of African American, Hispanic American, Native American and Pacific Islander engineers and scientists.
+LSAMP is an intellectual community of undergraduate engineering and science scholars dedicated to the educational and professional development of African American, Hispanic American, Native American and Pacific Islander students.
 Funded by the National Science Foundation, the primary goal of LSAMP is to significantly increase the number of minority students earning baccalaureate degrees each year in STEM fields from the program's participating universities and to prepare these students for entry into graduate programs.

 Research Experiences for Undergraduates Program in Renewable Energy Generation and Storage

 The Research Experiences for Undergraduates (REU) program supports active research participation by undergraduate students in any of the areas of research funded by the National Science Foundation.
 REU projects involve students in meaningful ways in ongoing research programs or in research projects specifically designed for the REU program.